-The Force Executive meeting runs monthly and the Joint Chief Officers Board (BCH Alliance) also runs monthly to determine and monitor Force strategy, policies and performance, and the same for areas of collaboration.
+The Force Executive Board meets monthly to govern and monitor Force strategy, policies and performance.
+The Joint Chief Officers Board (for the BCH Alliance) meets monthly to provide similar governance for areas of collaboration.

-Among the key discussions during the year was the review of the MTFP, Capital Programme and the PCC reserves as part of the annual budget cycle.
-The financial plans were considered several times and the associated decisions facilitated the formal approval of the Revenue Budget and Capital Programme 2021/22 by the PCC at the Strategic Board on 21 January 2021.
+Key discussions during the year include review of the MTFP, Capital Programme and the PCC reserves as part of the annual budget cycle.
+The financial plans were considered several times and the associated decisions facilitated the formal approval of the Revenue Budget and Capital Programme 2022/23 by the PCC in early 2022.
 As part of the annual budget process the Priority Based Budgeting outcomes were also considered.